winay05/Natours/README.md

 - Implement logging using Winston or a similar service.
 - Write unit and integration tests.
 - Setup CI to test codebase on PR level.
-- Move deployment to a combination of Docker Registry(auto build and push, CD)
-- EC2 or a similar compute service to run the deployed solution.
+- Move deployment to a combination of Docker Registry(auto build and push, CD) and EC2 or a similar compute service to run the deployed solution.
-- Move to/fix problems with payments+ emailing solution
+- Scaling with clusters, load balancer to improve load performace.
 - Move the frontend to some framework (candidates should have SSG for home & tour pages, SSR for other pages)

 ### How to setup in Docker